 Victoria has always loved to sing, especially while performing in musicals, which led her to study Theatre at San Diego State University.
 After graduating in 2011, she enjoyed performing at Disneyland, on a Carnival Cruise ship, and at SeaWorld.

 She absolutely loves being involved in musical projects outside of theme parks, and is still in awe of the tremendously talented musicians she has the pleasure of performing with in Grand Sonic Theory.
 She will never stop learning and pursuing her passion, and is excited to see what the future has in store!

 “Let the music shine!” — Victoria

 Chris started his musical journey at the age of three on the piano and eventually made his way to the guitar when he discovered an old acoustic sitting in the corner of his grandmother’s house.
 His original band won three San Diego Music Awards and achieved success with both national and independent releases garnering radio play across the globe.

 He has written songs with Chris Barron of the Spin Doctors, hit songwriter Jeff Cohen, and many others.
 He has shared the stage with national acts such as Sugar Ray, Hootie and the Blowfish, Lit, Vertical Horizon, The Calling, Gin Blossoms, Pete Best (former Beatles drummer), Switchfoot, CCR, REO Speedwagon, The Pat McGee Band, Five For Fighting, A.J.
 Croce, and the list goes on.
-Currently, Chris has expanded into various new projects which include composing film soundtracks, radio voiceovers, and climbing long ropes of human hair to see what’s on the other side.
+Currently, Chris has expanded into various new projects which include composing film soundtracks, radio voiceovers, on-call studio musician, database developer, and aspiring soccer coach.

 “Whether playing in front of 20,000 people or in front of an empty bar with just a homeless man peering through the window, I always strive to put on an energetic show.
 Anything else would be less civilized.” — Chris